|

 involuntarily, in his efforts to catch a pond-dwelling frog.

-The boy's and the frog's actions are always clear.
+The boy's and frog's actions are always clear.
 This is because Mercer Mayer makes excellent use of

 facial expression to communicate emotion.

-we always have a sense of scale and the relative positions of the characters.
+Mayer also uses the environment to great advantage.
+The setting is ingeniously established from several different points of view.
+Consequently, as readers, we always have a sense of scale and the relative positions of the characters.

-from the water and calmly looks back at the boy.
+shoulder.
+The frog sits amiably on a log that juts from the water and looks back at the boy.

-On the following page the author presents a real treat, if you look for it.
-He shows the exact same scene, but
+On the next page the author presents a real treat, if you look for it.
+He shows the exact same scene, but this time we observe the boy's position looking over the frog's shoulder, as he looks back at the boy.
+In those two juxtaposed illustrations, the author establishes the mood of the two protagonists, where they are in relation to their

-surroundings, and to each other.
+surroundings, and also to each other.

-difficult to describe with text alone.
-It's a literal endorsement of the truism that a picture
+It's a simple but effective technique that would be difficult to describe with text alone.
+It's a solid endorsement of the truism that a picture

 tells a thousand words.